Mentally Healthy Conversations

 Are you interested in discovering more about how you can manage your mental wellbeing, strengthen your resilience and support others to do the same?

 Conversations about mental health often focus on conditions, symptoms and medication.
-These often don't go well, probably because the people we talk to generally aren't experts in how the mind works.
+These conversations often don't go well, probably because the people you talk to generally aren't experts in how the mind works.

 "A mentally healthy conversation is one that focuses on the situations we encounter in our daily lives.
 Everyone we talk to is an expert in that. "

 It helps to talk with other people about the things they CAN help you with.
 And the best thing that they CAN help with is to help make sure you get a daily environment that suits you best.
 That's because in the right environment you thrive.

 You may have read the story about Resilient Trevor which helps to illustrate the point that it is much better to focus on situations than conditions, symptoms and medication.

 Mentally healthy conversations happen when you talk to people you live, work, study or socialise with about environments that you find challenging.
 Other people can help you avoid these situations or minimise your experience of them.

 Then you can talk about those situations that are supportive of your wellbeing and help you stay resilient.
 Other people can help you experience those positive environments more.

 Finally, you can talk about your skills, talents & abilities.
 Other people can help you feel purposeful by enabling you to use your skills, talents & abilities to the fullest extent.